 Strength: Each homeroom is equipped with Chromebooks and laptop computers for student use.
+Each grade level now has 40 additional chromebooks that are shared among grade levels.
 Some classrooms have lpads for teacher and student use.
 Students and teachers use technology daily for instruction and to increase academic performance.
 Students attend computer lab classes at least once per week to complete software based and web based lessons.
-Some teachers use the DOJO and Remind apps to keep parents informed of student behavior and classroom activities.
+Promethean smart boards are used in some classrooms.
+Teachers use the DOJO and/or Remind apps to keep parents informed of student behavior and classroom activities.
 In the event of bad weather days, technology can be incorporated in order to do at home learning to avoid having to make up days.